Learn more about erotic choking or erotic asphyxiation in part two of this series by sex educator Lola Jean

 Passing Out

-In addition to your established non-verbal safe word(s) the body also has its safeword for blood restriction: passing out.
+In addition to your established non-verbal safe word(s), the body also has its safeword for blood restriction: passing out.
 It is not the goal of a blood choke nor does it mean a blood choke is “successful”.
-When the body uses this as a safeword it is alerting you that you need (pretty urgently) to restore blood flow to the brain.
+When the body uses this as a safeword it’s communicating to you that you need to restore blood flow to the brain and to do so as a matter of urgency.

 If someone does pass out, it is important to lower them slowly to the ground while supporting their head.
 You don’t want to jerk them around or jostle their body.
 Once they are flat, elevate their feet and move their legs about gently to encourage the blood to flow back into the brain.